martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 ### `one_to_one`

-A `one_to_one` field allows to define a one-to-one relationship.
+A `one_to_one` field allows defining a one-to-one relationship.
 This special field type requires the use of a special `to` argument in order to specify the model class to which the current model is related.

 For example, a `User` model could have a one-to-one field towards a `Profile` model.
 In such case, the `User` model could only have one associated `Profile` record, and the reverse would be true as well (a `Profile` record could only have one associated `User` record).
 In fact, a one-to-one field is really similar to a many-to-one field, but with an additional unicity constraint: